-Responsiveness essentially can be thought of as how well a shoe feels with every step.
+Responsiveness essentially can be described as the feeling that returns to the foot with every step taken.
 A more responsive shoe will return energy better than a less responsive one.
 The midsole is generally a big proponent of responsiveness in a shoe due to its position.
-The foam in the midsole of the Ignite Disc is pretty responsive, and does a pretty good job of facilitating energy with every step.
-Apart from this however, not much stands out in the way of responsiveness.
+The foam in the midsole of the Ignite Disc is pretty responsive and does a pretty good job of facilitating energy with every step.
+However, not much stands out in the way of responsiveness.
 That said, the Ignite Disc is a pretty responsive shoe overall thanks to its midsole.

 The primary pieces that contribute to support

 in the Ignite Disc are the upper and the midsole.
 The upper provides support through its very snug fit.
-A snug fit allows the foot to be more secure while running, and is beneficial to preventing injuries.
-This in tandem with the flexibility of the upper make it a very good fit in terms of support.
+A snug fit allows the foot to be more secure while running and is beneficial to preventing injuries.
+This, in tandem with the flexibility of the upper, makes it a very good fit in terms of support.
 The midsole contributes to support through its cushioning foam that is present in the heel and the center of the midsole.
 This foam makes each step more supported by protecting from the impact with the ground.
 The support of the Ignite Disc is solid overall.

 Like most running shoes